How We Work

 Our Proven 7-Phase Cycle

-Every AMF outreach follows this cycle to guarantee purpose, accountability, and continuity.
+Every AMF Outreach follows this cycle to guarantee purpose, accountability and continuity.

 Focus: Understanding community context and priorities.